-If you've read the Harry Potter series, you already know about pumpkin pasties.
+If you've read the Harry Potter series, you already know about this delight.
 If you haven't read the books and have never heard of a pumpkin pasty, then you're in for a treat with this simple pasty recipe!

 “What she did have were Bertie Bott's Every Flavor Beans, Drooble's Best Blowing Gum, Chocolate Frogs, Pumpkin Pasties, Cauldron Cakes, Licorice Wands, and a number of other strange things Harry had never seen in his life.”